IngoMarquart/rfcc/README.md

 5	    [13.4]	    class: minivan	                displ between 3.75 and 3.15	-
 22	    [14.1]	-	                                displ between 4.4 and 3.85	-
 ```

+Another reason to do a decision path analysis is to help to diagnose outliers or mislabeled data.

 ## Detection of outliers and mislabelled data